ekuiter/torte/README.md

 #### Collection: sat-competition

-A subset of these SAT solvers (binaries copied/compiled from [here](http://www.satcompetition.org/)) were used in the evaluation of the paper [Tseitin or not Tseitin?
+A subset of these SAT solvers were used in the evaluation of the paper [Tseitin or not Tseitin?
 The Impact of CNF Transformations on Feature-Model Analyses](https://raw.githubusercontent.com/SoftVarE-Group/Papers/main/2022/2022-ASE-Kuiter.pdf) (ASE 2022).
 Each solver is the gold medal winner in the main track (SAT+UNSAT) of the SAT competition in the year encoded in its file name.
-We were unable to obtain binaries for the winning solvers in 2008 and 2015.
+We obtained these binaries from the [SAT competition](http://www.satcompetition.org/), [SAT heritage](https://github.com/sat-heritage/docker-images), and [SAT museum](https://cca.informatik.uni-freiburg.de/satmuseum/) initiatives.

 | Year | Solver | Version | Date | Notes |
 | - | - | - | - | - |